kansasgis/NG911/Doc_Online/EnhancementTools.md

 Running *Assign Unique Identifier* and *Assign Unique Identifier Road Alias Table*:

-1. Open ArcCatalog and navigate to the toolbox called “Kansas NG911 GIS Tools” > “Enhancement Tools” > “Assign Unique Identifier” or “Assign Unique Identifier Road Alias Table”.
+1. Open toolbox and navigate to “Enhancement Tools” > “Assign Unique Identifier” or “Assign Unique Identifier Road Alias Table”.

 2. In the “Feature Class” or “Alias Table” input box, select the layer or table to have its unique ID’s updated.